ORPAS – Personal Information

 Your country of citizenship.
 If you are a Canadian citizen, enter “Canada”.
 You must also state your legal status in Canada.

-Permanent residents must submit a photocopy of the front and back of their Permanent Resident Card issued by Citizenship and Immigration Canada.
+Permanent residents must submit a copy of the front and back of their Permanent Resident Card issued by Citizenship and Immigration Canada.
 The date on the back must be legible.

 Your name and OUAC/ORPAS Reference Number must be included in any correspondence.
 You may also wish to indicate a special status (e.g., convention refugee).

-Persons of indigenous ancestry, First Nations, Métis and Inuit peoples may identify themselves as such by indicating it in the field provided.
+Persons of Aboriginal/Indigenous ancestry, First Nations, Métis and Inuit peoples may identify themselves as such by indicating it in the field provided.
 This is a voluntary declaration.